lpinzari/sql-psql-udy/02_joins_sql/07_inner_join.md

 - **200** is mapped to `two` rows in table `B`
 - **300** is mapped to `zero` rows in table `B`.

-Lastly, the referential integrity constraint enforces each record in the child table `B` to have a matching row in the parent table `A`.
+Lastly, assuming that the foreign key column dose not allow `NULL` values, the referential integrity constraint enforces each record in the child table `B` to have a matching row in the parent table `A`.
 Consequently, the values of the `fk` columns will be in the results of the `INNER JOIN`.

 There are, therefore, three types of `primary-foreign` keys mapping: